microsoft/pxt/docs/writing-docs/macros.md

 ### spy

-If your editor support Static Python, you can specify a TypeScript snippet to be rendered as Static Python using the ``spy`` macro.
+If your editor supports [Static Python](/js/python), you can specify a TypeScript snippet to be rendered as Static Python using the ``spy`` macro.

     ```spy